MichaelCurrin/complaints-dept/README.md

 ## About

 Mostly based on code generated with [Claude AI](https://claude.ai).
-Using vanilla JS.
+Using vanilla JS, 'cause there was no React in the 90s.

 Prompt: